JustinHoyt/sdl_ios_guides/docs/Developer Tools/Configuring SDL Logging/index.md

 ```

 ### Add Custom SDL Logs to Your Project
-You also have the ability to add custom SDL logs in your project.
-Custom logs will be consolidated with the SDL iOS library logs.
+In addition to viewing the library logs, you also have the ability to add custom SDL logs to your project.
+The behavior of custom SDL logs, just like the library SDL logs, is based on your `SDLLogConfiguration` settings.

 #### Objective-C Projects
 Simply use the convenient log macros to create a custom SDL log in your project.